galaxy-iuc/parsec/docs/commands/config.rst

 config
 ======

+This section is auto-generated from the help text for the arrow command ``config``.

 ``get_config`` command
 ----------------------

-This section is auto-generated from the help text for the parsec command ``config``.

 **Usage**::